 If staff become aware of or have a need to become involved in situations where a child may be at risk of hurting themselves or others or if a behaviour of a child disrupts good order in the school or causes damage to property staff may need to take steps to intervene physically.
 In such circumstances staff will follow the school’s policy for dealing with such situations.

 It may be necessary to change your child’s clothes in school (due to toileting accident or over enthusiastic water play etc).
-You will be asked to sign a consent form if you have no objection to this.

 Parental Access to Children’s Records

-Under Data Protection requirements all records held in school concerning your child and family details are kept in accordance with the most recent guidance.
+Under Data Protection (GDPR) requirements all records held in school concerning your child and family details are kept in accordance with the most recent guidance.
 Staff are trained in Data Protection procedures and we adhere to these at all times.

 If you wish to see any records kept concerning your child please ask at the main office.
 We will require the appropriate notice period to meet such a request.
 Necessary information may be shared with other statutory agencies or partner agencies but this process is governed by Information Sharing Protocols.